-Traditional Louisiana BBQ shrimp is cooked in the oven, but for this recipe, we will be cooking it in a cast-iron pan right on the grill.
-Whether you use gas, charcoal, or a pellet cooker for this is entirely up to you.
-What will be evident is how delicious this recipe is!
-Serve over rice, or mop up the sauce with a nice sourdough bread.
+Louisiana BBQ shrimp is traditionally cooked in the oven, but we will be cooking this dish in a cast-iron pan right on the grill.
+Whether you use gas, charcoal, or a pellet cooker is entirely up to you.
+What will be evident is how delicious this “BBQ” shrimp is!

 - 2 1/2 pounds jumbo shrimp

 - 3 cloves garlic minced

 - 1/2 teaspoon black pepper